Acupressure Points For Runny Nose (Cold & Flu Relief)

 These points from his book are recommended for cold symptoms:

-1. Bladder 36 (sometimes numbered differently), on the back of the shoulder.
+1. Bladder 36 (top point in image below), on the back of the shoulder.

 This point is good for stimulating the body's immune system and therefore its resistance to viruses that cause colds and the flu.
 You should use this point daily if you worry about getting sick during the winter season, or if seasonal sickness is something that you regularly have to deal with.